brentgroves/repsys/a_status/current_tasks.md

 # Current Tasks

 - Python uv ODBC test.
 Don't know the ODBC state of the laptop before I started.
 I know 32-bit libraries had not been installed because ./rcshell reported unknown file but I could have just removed them after the last install.
+Create a Python self-installing file with pyodbc in the top dependancies section.

 - Providing support to Jared EikenBerry in Fruitport for running ETL scripts for Power BI.
 His scripts will be automated by the ETL report system.
 - Jared EikenBerry Admin privileges.